IBM Cloud Docs

 Private Networks Click Add to identify a new private network for the virtual server.
 If you already added a private network, you can select it from the list.
 For more information, see Configure a private network subnet.

-Reusing Volume names or VM names in Power Virtual Server
+Reusing Volume names or VSI names in Power Virtual Server

-You can deploy a Power Virtual Server VM by specifying any name.
-If you want to delete that VM and deploy a new VM with the same name, you must allow 1 hour between deleting the original instance and creating a VM by using the same name again.
+To deploy a Power Virtual Server VSI specify any name.
+To delete a VSI and to deploy a new VSI with the same name, allow up to 1 hour between deletion of the original instance and creation a VSI with the same name.

-For example, you create a VM with the name TEST-VM and you delete this VM later.
-The name "TEST-VM" is not immediately available for reuse.
-Before you attempt to use the name TEST-VM again, you must allow 1 hour to pass after the VM was deleted.
+For example, you create a VSI with the name TEST-VSI and you delete this VSI later.
+The name TEST-VSI is not immediately available for reuse.
+Before you attempt to reuse the name TEST-VSI, you must allow 1 hour to pass after the VSI is deleted.

 Implementing SAP NetWeaver and SAP HANA in the Power Virtual Server environment